Quality you can trust

 Since 1903, we’ve been committed to safeguarding—and continually improving—the quality of your drinking water.
 In accordance with State of Maine Regulations and the Federal Safe Drinking Water Act, we test for 89 different contaminants and collect at least 25 bacteria samples every month.
 We constantly monitor the treatment and distribution system with computerized online monitors.

 People in Maine and throughout the country today are understandably concerned about lead in their drinking water.
-We’re glad to report that the level of lead in GAUD’s water supply in both 2014 and 2015 was measured at 3.8 parts per billion (ppb), which is 75% below the 15 ppb “Action Level” (the level at which there is a health concern requiring mitigation).
+We’re glad to report that the level of lead in GAUD’s water supply in 2017 was measured at 3 parts per billion (ppb), which is 80% below the 15 ppb “Action Level” (the level at which there is a health concern requiring mitigation).

 Given the possibility of lead entering tap water from private-property plumbing, we encourage our customers—and residents with private wells—to have their water tested for lead.
 This can be done quickly and inexpensively through local laboratory services.